QuickDapp/QuickDapp-OLD/docs/command-line/dev.md

 This internally runs:

 * Next.js dev server which watches for changes to your web app and reloads automatically.
-* GraphQL code generator which auto-generates Typescript bindings when your GraphQL schema changes.
+* [GraphQL](../frontend/graphql.md) code generator which auto-generates Typescript bindings when your GraphQL schema changes.
+* [Contract ABI](../smart-contracts/abis-and-addresses.md) code generator which auto-regenerates the JSON ABI for your contracts when ABI config changes.

 The website will be accessible at [http://localhost:3000](http://localhost:3000).